 Is business a ‘Living Machine’?

 For over fifty years, almost every practitioner of business management has probably been a fan of Peter Drucker.
 I am, therefore, like a bhakt in a temple town as I visit his birthplace, Vienna, to participate in the ‘Davos of Management’.
 The Global Peter Drucker Forum and the Living Machine Institute in Austria have joined forces to reframe The Next Management, titled as “The India Way: Humanism, Longevity, and Compounding Returns.”
 In recent times, more people have been struck that the capitalist enterprise model, seeded in America, is perhaps broken.
 What is the model?
-Why is it thought to be broke?
+Why is it thought to be broken?

 The centre piece of the capitalist enterprise model is the joint stock company in which the liability of the shareholder is limited.
 Over the last decades, the single-minded focus of management leaders has increasingly been to promote shareholder wealth on the premise that the shareholders are the owners of the company.
 Are they, really?
 The people who aspire, dream, sweat, yearn, and love are usually not the shareholders, but the people who are most affected by the company—community, society, employees, vendors, for example.
 The current model has evolved over a couple of centuries concurrently with the industrial revolution.
 When there is a sharp focus on shareholders, there emerges a strong emphasis on efficiency—of manpower, machines, and capital usage–rather than on effectiveness.
 What is the difference?